There’s one marketing factor that trumps nearly all others…

 For an old-school example think about the hit show Cheers (even though it was mostly before my time, it’s a great show).
 One of the more popular characters on that show - Frasier Crane (played by Kelsey Grammar)- was so loved by viewers that executives created a spin-off show that was wildly successful in its own right.

 Who are current celebrities in your industry?
 How can you align yourself with them in a way that provides mutual value and allows you to benefit and share in their exposure.

 Where do your customers congregate online and offline?
 Make a big presence there.
 Are your customers on Facebook?
 Linkedin?
-Online forums?
+Snap?
+IG?
 All of the above?
 Wherever your customers are, you need to be there too, in highly visible fashion.
-The same is true offline.
-Attend the events, functions, and activities that your prospective clients attend, and be noticeable.

 Commit and Get Started

 While authority isn’t built overnight, it can be built fairly quickly.
 If you establish yourself as someone who delivers value, you can build authority in fairly short order.
 Unique, helpful content that is readily visible will help establish you as a thought leader.
 The rewards of authority are massive and sometimes hard to measure.
-They make all of your other marketing efforts insanely easier.
+Authority makes all of your other marketing efforts substantially easier.
 If you commit to becoming an authority I’m confident you’ll be able to look back one day and trace most or all of your biggest “wins” to your authority-building efforts.